krave1986/JSNSD-LFW212-notes/JSNSD(LFW212)/modules/fastify/fastify.md

     - `reply.view(templateFileName[, optional_template_locals])`
       `optional_template_locals` is an object whose properties will be available in the handlebars views.

+- `fastify-multipart`
+  Being used to support `multipart/formdata` requests.

+- `fastify-formbody`
+  Being used to support `application/x-www-form-urlencoded` POST requests.

 ## Routes

 Everything in fastify is a plugin.
 We distinguish **plugin** and **route** in order to reason about the functionality of the project.